 8. Additional data about your post, grabbed from your search console and Google Analytics.
 For details on what each metric means, please check the SEO Performance section.

-9. Lists out all the keywords your current post is ranking for along with additional data points to offer you more insight.
+9. Lists out all the keywords your post is currently ranking for along with additional data points to offer you more insight.

 As the name suggests, the SEO Performance report is created to track your website’s overall SEO performance.
 It gives you access to 6 different metrics at a glance for your selected timeframe.